christianmaierger/chat_web_app/README.md

 That will build an image named websockets and run a container from it with ports mapped: 8080 to 8080 (for ws) and 3000 to 3000
-(for sending the static files to client with express) By changing the scripts you could also change naming and ports, but keep in mind to also change port in Dockerfile.
+(for sending the static files to client with express) By changing the scripts you could also change naming and ports, but keep in mind to also change ports in Dockerfile.

-In browser open url: localhost:3000
+In browser open url: localhost:3000/index, those are the default values when running on your local machine

 ## Help